 Download the Free Montreal en Histoires App

-The Montreal en Histoires app was developed for the upcoming 375th anniversary of Montreal next year.
+The Montreal en Histoires app (Montreal in History) was developed for the 375th anniversary of the city.
 This unique free app allows you to discover Montreal through an amazing multidimensional experience.
 With the app, your phone will present images of what various buildings looked like centuries ago.
 It also allows you to feature yourself in shots that merge today with centuries ago!

 Stay in Old Montreal (Vieux-Montreal)